Engineering Discipline Guide

 What is electrical engineering?

-Electrical engineering is the discipline that works with power, circuits, electronics, control systems, signals, and electrical infrastructure.
+Electrical engineering is the branch of engineering that works with power, circuits, electronics, signals, control systems, and communication technologies.

 What are the main branches of electrical engineering?

-The main branches highlighted here are electronics engineering, power systems engineering, control systems engineering, and communications engineering.
+The main branches highlighted on this page are electronics engineering, power systems engineering, control systems engineering, and communications engineering.

 What do electrical engineers work on?

-Electrical engineers work on power systems, electronics, automation, circuits, embedded systems, communications networks, and many other electrical technologies.
+Electrical engineers work on power systems, circuit boards, electronics, automation, embedded systems, controls, communications networks, renewable energy systems, and electrical infrastructure.

 Scroll to Top